vul ·ner ·a ·ble adj.

 If you do a search in Yahoo for “pic princess leia”, guess what you get?
 Bikini pics.
 Lots of bikini pics.

-What I can’t find on the net is something I remember from an interview (was it in that People magazine spread that came out with Jedi?) was her comment on how that costume came about: she said she went to Lucas and asked him if Leia could have some more vulnerability than she’d shown in the last two films.
+What I can’t find on the net is something I remember from an interview (was it in that People magazine spread that came out with Jedi?
+It wasn’t this one, although it certainly captures the problem with results of her request) was her comment on how that costume came about: she said she went to Lucas and asked him if Leia could have some more vulnerability than she’d shown in the last two films.
 And she guessed the bikini was his response.
 Anyone else remember that?
 I’ll keep looking and may edit the post if I find it.
 But I think it’s significant that I searched 12 pages in Yahoo, using several search strings, and nada, yet pics of the bikini are almost difficult to avoid.

 I’m sticking to once tiny portion of this issue: the discrepancy between what Fisher and Lucas thought the word “vulnerability” means.